 Kayak fun © Oliver Richter-Oceanwide Expeditions

-Do I have to bring any of my own kayaking equipment?
+Do I have to bring my own kayaking equipment?

-- thermal underwear bottom and top (for hygienic purposes under the wetsuit)
+- thermal underwear, bottom and top (for under the wetsuit)

-- a fleece jacket or vest to wear over your thermal underwear
+- fleece jacket or vest to wear over your thermal underwear

-- a waterproof bag (if you’re bringing a camera)
+- waterproof bag (if you are bringing a camera or binoculars)

 - fleece hat

 - turtleneck or neck gaiter